Salsabeelyf/Unsplash-Image-Downloader/README.md

 ## About

-* A python script that scrapes images from Unsplash, given `search keyword` and `number of images`, then
+* A python script that scrapes images from [Unsplash website](https://unsplash.com/ "Unsplash website"), given `search keyword` and `number of images`, then

-* Download the highest resolution images
+* Downloads the highest resolution images

-* watermarked images are execluded
+* Watermarked images are execluded

 ## HTML-based scraping using requests and selectolax